-Any vehicle used to carry passengers for payment must undergo a taxi licence test.
+Any vehicle used to carry passengers for payment must undergo a taxi licence test that is more detailed than the annual MOT test .
 If the vehicle is constructed to carry eight passengers or fewer in addition to the driver, it is classed as a taxi.

 Vehicles with more than eight passenger seats are classed as buses.

 Passenger transport vehicles must be licensed before being used on public roads as taxis.
 Applications for taxi licences should be made at least six weeks before a taxi licence is required.

 Whilst the majority of vehicles used to transport passengers for payment are genuine and meet the legal requirements, some are illegal.